-Now select the New Online button and the Online dialog box, seen below, will open.
+Select the New Online button and the Online dialog box, seen below, will open.
 From this dialog, you are given available communications links to choose from with options to add, edit disable/enable, or delete links.

-Choose the appropriate link, select OK and the software will connect to the Do-more T1H Series PLC.
+Choose the appropriate link, select OK and the software will connect to the Domore PLC.
 If the mode selector switch on the CPU module is not in the Term position when connecting, the warning shown below will appear.